list.lk

 Read more

 .
-The implementation of the new VAT invoice format has been deferred again, now to July 1, 2026
+The implementation of a new VAT invoice format has been deferred again, now to July 1, 2026

 Read more